marcrdavis/ArduinoTITO-PlayerTracking/README.md

   NOTE: As of Build 20210314 there are now two versions of the sketch file in the package; one for RFID and one for magnetic stripe readers.
 Determine which you want to use and modify the file as needed for your display and keypad options.

+   Build 20210316 Updates

+  - Fixes a bug in 20210314 where the web UI would not load properly - sorry about that!

    Build 20210314 Updates